antokne/AGFitCore/README.md

 # AGFitCore

-A description of this package.
+A Collection of things related to the Fit file protocol.